reandreev/crc/1/README.md

 ## Betweenness Centrality

-Run 'Run_BC.py' to get BC related info about a graph.
-Simply add the file to the directory 'graphs' and write the file name in the array of files of 'Run_BC.py'.
+Run `Run_BC.py` to get BC related info about a graph.
+Simply add the file to the directory `graphs` and write the file name in the array of files of `Run_BC.py`.